Hot New Tech: Empowering SageCon partners to use science, technology and tools to improve management outcomes on the ground

 In an era where rangeland restoration activities are occurring at an unprecedented rate, the Oregon Rangeland Monitoring Program (ORMP) is a collaborative effort to measure and communicate the outcomes of restoration treatments across public and private lands.

-Using the skillsets of a diverse stakeholder and expert group, ORMP includes guidance on where to place monitoring plots, a rapid and standardized data collection protocol and mobile platform, and a summary of treatment outcomes in a customizable web-based dashboard.
+Using the skillsets of a diverse stakeholder and expert group, ORMP includes guidance on where to place monitoring plots, a rapid and standardized data collection protocol and mobile platform, and a summary of treatment outcomes in a web-based dashboard.
 Find out more on the ORMP website.

 Fall 2023